girishgupta211-zz/MongoDBWithNode.js/README.md

 * After completing this course, you should have a good understanding as to how applications are built on top of MongoDB using Node.js

 # Course Duration:
-* This is 8 weeks course.
-This is divided into 3 levels.
+* This is an 8 weeks course and divided into 3 levels.

 # Beginner Level
 Overview